e-nikolov/thesis/thesis/030-methods.md

 ## Usability

-For each solution we will describe the steps that the parties need to perform in order to execute a joint multiparty computation.
+For each solution, we will describe the steps that the parties need to perform to execute a joint multiparty computation.
 Those steps will be analyzed in terms of:

-- Complexity - how much technical expertise is expected from the parties in order to be able to execute the steps
+- Complexity - how much technical expertise is expected from the parties to be able to execute the steps
 - Initial effort - how much effort is each party expected to put in preparing for their first joint computation
 - Repeated effort - after the initial setup, how much effort is required to perform another computation
   - with the same set of parties